Hair Loss After Metabolic & Bariatric Surgery or Significant Weight Loss

 Bariatric Fusion Offers Hair, Skin, and Nails Rejuvenator:

-This product was formulated for bariatric patients, but non-bariatric can also take the supplement.
-Hair, Skin, and Nails Rejuvenator:
+This product was formulated for metabolic and bariatric patients, but non-bariatric can also take the supplement.
+Hair, Skin, and Nails Rejuvenator:*

-- Promotes the appearance of the skin and nails
+- Supports the appearance of the skin and nails

 - Zinc and Copper that support the natural formation of collagen